Timesciper/django-mm/README.md

 # django-mm
-trying to create some mmr based mm
+trying to create some mmr basic mm